Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 This involves top-level evaluation of the QMS's effectiveness and alignment with organizational goals.
 Customer feedback is collected and analyzed to understand customer needs and expectations, driving improvements.
 A culture of continuous improvement is fostered, with insights from monitoring, audits, and customer feedback guiding enhancements.

-ensures that external partners meet the organization's quality standards.
+Vendor and Supplier Management ensures that external partners meet the organization's quality standards.
 Performance metrics and reporting using key performance indicators (KPIs) provide data to gauge the ability of the suppliers to meet the company’s quality requirements and identify areas for improvement.

 This involves proactively identifying and mitigating risks that impact quality and compliance.